 In this article I provide you with 12 powerful tips on how you can get the best of your nightly sleep.
 These tips are written in a somewhat prioritized order, so that the first tips are likely to give you the most benefit and potentially are the easiest to follow.

 Humans are truly creatures of habit.
-One of the most powerful habits you can adapt to ensure good quality sleep is to go to bed and wake up at the same time everyday even if it is the weekend, your birthday or Christmas.
-In this way you train your body to know when it is time to sleep and when it is time to wake up, so that your body starts doing the work for you!
-When your body knows your sleep time and your wake-up time, all biochemical processes will be tuned perfectly to fit your schedule: sleep inducing chemicals will be released in the evening and make you sleepy, while chemicals that wake you up and make you ready for the day will be released in the morning.
+One of the most powerful habits you can adopt to ensure good quality sleep is to go to bed and wake up at the same time every day even if it is the weekend, your birthday, or Christmas.
+In this way, you train your body to know when it is time to sleep and when it is time to wake up, so that your body starts doing the work for you!
+When your body knows your sleep time and your wake-up time, all biochemical processes will be tuned perfectly to fit your schedule: sleep-inducing chemicals will be released in the evening and make you sleepy, while chemicals that wake you up and make you ready for the day will be released in the morning.

 Us humans, unfortunately, do not have ON/OFF switches and we need time to wind down after the day and get ready for sleep.
 Carve at least 1-2 hours of relaxation time before bed and create your own perfect evening routine, be it meditation, writing, drawing, slow walks, reading, slow yoga or stretching, hot baths or spending time with your loved ones.